Saint Paul's Outreach

 Saint Paul's Outreach (SPO) is a Catholic missionary organization in the United States which serves college students and young adults.
-It is a private association of the faithful established in the Archdiocese of Saint Paul and Minneapolis.
-SPO describes its mission as follows: "to build transformational communities that form missionary disciples for life."
+Affiliated with the Catholic Charismatic Renewal, SPO describes its mission as follows: "to build transformational communities that form missionary disciples for life."

+Description

+SPO was founded as a private association of the faithful in the Archdiocese of Saint Paul and Minneapolis where it reached students at the University of St. Thomas.
+By 2016 it had mission centers in seven different parts of the country.

-SPO sees itself as a movement of the "new evangelization" popularized by Pope John Paul II.
+Affiliated with the Catholic Charismatic Renewal, SPO sees itself as a movement of the "new evangelization" popularized by Pope John Paul II.
 Its ministry model is "reach, call, form, send."

-History

-SPO was founded in Saint Paul, Minnesota, where it reached students at the University of St. Thomas.
-By 2016 it had mission centers in seven different parts of the country.

-The Kansas City mission center expanded to include the University of Missouri–Kansas City in 2016.
+In 2016, SPO's Kansas City mission center expanded to include the University of Missouri–Kansas City.
 SPO's Florida region expanded to the University of South Florida in 2021.